cnr-ibba/BIOINFO-guidelines/docs/nextflow/trubleshooting.rst

-folder in which we found an error), next there is the physical location of our singularity image (``/home/core/nxf_singularity_cache/bunop-mirdeep2.img`` in this example) and then the command we want to run, in such case a new terminal since we want to run ``.command.sh`` manually and see why this is raise an error.
+folder in which we found an error), next there is the physical location of our singularity image (``/home/core/nxf_singularity_cache/bunop-mirdeep2.img`` in this example) and then the command we want to run, in such case a new terminal since we want to run ``.command.sh`` manually and see why this is raising an error.
-Executing such test in singularity container let us to understand why this command has error and how we can fix this in order to update our nextflow pipeline.

 Failed to pull singularity image
 --------------------------------